linode/terraform-provider-linode/website/docs/d/nodebalancer_node.html.md

 * `address` - The private IP Address where this backend can be reached.

 * `mode` - The mode this NodeBalancer should use when sending traffic to this backend.
 If set to `accept` this backend is accepting traffic.
 If set to `reject` this backend will not receive traffic.
-If set to `drain` this backend will not receive new traffic, but connections already pinned to it will continue to be routed to it
+If set to `drain` this backend will not receive new traffic, but connections already pinned to it will continue to be routed to it. (`accept`, `reject`, `drain`, `backup`)

 * `weight` - Used when picking a backend to serve a request and is not pinned to a single backend yet.
 Nodes with a higher weight will receive more traffic.
 (1-255).

-* `status` - The current status of this node, based on the configured checks of its NodeBalancer Config. (unknown, UP, DOWN).
+* `status` - The current status of this node, based on the configured checks of its NodeBalancer Config. (`unknown`, `UP`, `DOWN`).